Superforms, supercurrents and convex geometry: Positivity of superforms

 A fundamental fact in the complex case is that any real symmetric $(p,p)$-form

 can be written as a finite real combination of complex elementary forms, i. e. as a difference of strongly positive forms (see \cite{Harvey-Knapp} and \cite{Demailly}).
-The analog of this fails in the real setting (see also \cite{Gubleretal}); a general symmetric $(p,p)_\R$ form can not be written as (a limit of) a finite combination of real elementary forms.
+The analog of this fails in the real setting, as first discovered in \cite{Gubleretal}; a general symmetric $(p,p)_\R$ form can not be written as (a limit of) a finite combination of real elementary forms.
 To see this we introduce the linear map on superforms \be Tu:= \sum dx_i\w \delta_{\xi_i}(u), \ee where $\delta_{\xi_i}$ is contraction with the vector field $\partial / \partial \xi_i$.
 This operator will reappear and be more motivated later.
 For the moment we just notice that it has the following properties:

 1. It is independent of choice of linear coordinates.

 2. It is a derivation; $T(u\wedge v)=T(u)\w v+u\w T(v)$.

 3. If $\alpha$ is $(1,0)_\R$, then $T(\alpha)=0$ and $T(\alpha^\#)=\alpha$.